jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 **bold** or __bold__
 ```

+In Markdown Mode, `C-c C-s i` (`markdown-insert-italic`) inserts
+markup to make the region or a word italic.
+Like other commands, it
+works as follows.
+If `transient-mark-mode` is on and there is an
+active region, it wraps the region in italic markers (asterisks by
+default, or optionally underscores).
+Else, if the point is at a
+non-italic word, make the word italic, or if the point is at an italic
+word or phrase, remove (toggle) the markup.
+Otherwise, simply insert
+italic markup and place the point in between them.

+Similarly, use `C-c C-s b` (`markdown-insert-bold`) for bold text.
+This command works in exactly the same way as
+`markdown-insert-italic`.

-The use of asterisks or underscores for italicized or bold text is a
+Like the three possible list markers, the use of asterisks or
+underscores for italic or bold text is a personal preference in
-personal preference, and Markdown Mode lets you customize the default
+Markdown.
+Markdown Mode lets you customize the default choice
-choice used for inserting new markup.
+for inserting new markup, via the two variables described below.
+You can also _toggle_ between asterisks and underscores using the
+promotion and demotion commands, `C-c C--` and `C-c C-=`
+(`markdown-promote` and `markdown-demote`).

+`markdown-italic-underscore`

+:   Boolean, default: `nil`.

+    Set to a non-`nil` value to use underscores instead of astersisk
+    when inserting markup for italic text.

+    Example:

+    ``` emacs-lisp
+    (setq markdown-italic-underscore t)
+    ```

 `markdown-bold-underscore`

+:   Boolean, default: `nil`.

-:   Set to a non-nil value to use two underscores when inserting bold
-    text instead of two asterisks (default: `nil`).
+    Set to a non-`nil` value to use two underscores instead of two

-`markdown-italic-underscore`

-:   Set to a non-nil value to use underscores when inserting italic
-    text instead of asterisks (default: `nil`).
+    asterisks when inserting markup for bold text.

+    Example:

+    ``` emacs-lisp
+    (setq markdown-italic-underscore t)
+    ```

 ## Inline Code